-Historically these types of systems prove problematic from a regulatory perspective due to the inherent risk involved.
+Historically these types of AI applications in healthcare prove to be problematic from a regulatory perspective due to the inherent risk involved.
 However, as explainability of optimization algorithms advances and healthcare professionals can understand exactly why a machine makes the choices it does, these machines will grow to play a vital role within a hospital’s ecosystem.

 10. The war against antibacterial super-resistance

 Experts anticipate that antibacterial resistance will kill almost 10 million people annually by 2050.
 The problem is that microbes evolve resistance to medications faster than we can develop new drugs.
 The rise of MRSA (Methicillin-resistant Staphylococcus aureus) is becoming a widespread threat as indiscriminate use of antibiotics in homes, hospitals, and even agriculture continues to rise.

 Artificial intelligence algorithms offer the possibility of identifying genetic weaknesses in drug-resistant strains of bacteria.

 Research out of the Argonne National Laboratory uses an AI technique called Extreme Gradient Boosting (XGBoost) to explore the possibility of performing targeted treatments against these ‘superbugs’.

 Initial results have been encouraging.
 The lab’s algorithm predicted with 95% accuracy which drugs and dose schedules would be most effective to treat bacterial strains with genomes the program has never encountered before.

 To read more about AI applications in healthcare and the medical field, download this Health IT pdf.